cloudjee/wavemaker/README.md

     mvn clean install
 </pre>

+If git is in the path of the build environment, the commit SHA1 object name will be recorded in studio's boot.js and the installer's version file.

 Dojo Build
 ----------
 Use the DojoBuild profile to build the gzip version of the libraries.
 This will enable you to run without ?debug